-Pebble adds two-way app communication to SDK, says orange watches will begin shipping next weekAlex Wagner - Deputy Managing Editor, News Desk
+Pebble adds two-way app communication to SDK, says orange watches will begin shipping next weekAlex Wagner - Editorial Director of News and Content

 There's some exciting news today for those folks lucky enough to already have a Pebble smartwatch on their wrists, as Pebble has announced an update to the platform's software development kit known as PebbleKit.
 The update will allow developers to create apps that can communicate with Android and iOS apps, meaning that a phone app will be able to do things like push information to a phone app.
 The two-way communication will also allow Pebble apps to talk back to phone apps and control them as well.

 Pebble also announced that it's releasing a special toolkit for sports app developers that will allow them to easily add Pebble support to their existing apps.
 The RunKeeper app already features Pebble support, but with this special bundle of tools, the hope is that additional fitness apps will bake in Pebble support.